 Due to an overwhelming need to continue services to those experiencing homelessness and housing instability, CHD’s Hospitality Center in Waterbury, CT, has re-opened to provide shower, laundry and mail pick-up services between 9 a.m. and 3 p.m.
 Monday through Friday.

 The Hospitality Center is strictly practicing social distancing to ensure the safety of its staff and participants.
 To minimize the amount of people in the Center at once, the City of Waterbury has ordered a heated tent be placed outside the Center for those who may have to wait to enter.
-In addition, the Center is not currently accepting donations in an added effort to minimize the spread of COVID-19.
+In addition, the Center is not currently accepting physical donations in an added effort to minimize the spread of COVID-19.
 The Hospitality Center thanks its community partners for their continued support and looks forward to returning to its full slate of services at the appropriate time.

-Cancer House of Hope Programming Temporarily Suspended
+Cancer House of Hope Programming Adapted or Temporarily Suspended

 Not Bread Alone Meal Service Modified

-Beginning Wednesday, March 18 we will implement a “To Go” meal approach.
+Beginning Wednesday, March 18 we implemented a “To Go” meal approach.
 There will be no tables or chairs set up and guests will be asked to select either a vegetarian or non-vegetarian prepacked bag outside the lower levels of the First Congregational Church of Amherst at 165 Main Street.
 We will follow the guidance of the CDC and the Amherst Health Department and will resume regular service as soon we feel it is safe to do so.
 Read more